strongloop/strongloop.com2/_posts/2018-06-25-loopback4-june-2018-milestone.md

 #### Generate DataSource

-CLI has a new command, `lb4 datasource` that can create a [DataSource]() for you.
+CLI has a new command, `lb4 datasource` that can create a [DataSource](http://loopback.io/doc/en/lb4/DataSources.html) for you.
 The command will ask you for the name, connector and connector specific question.
 Then it will install the connector from `npm` into the project, create a `datasource.json` file and an accompanying `datasource.ts` (for programatic overrides) file in `/src/datasources` folder.

+Accordingly, `@loopback/boot` now supports discovering and binding DataSource files in your Application automatically.

 #### Generate Index File for Artifacts